samholt13/Capstone-Project-Internet-Forum-Mental-Health-Risk-Prediction/README.md

   * Assessment of correlation between our target & the top subreddits

 **Correlation with Top Subreddits**
-* Post EDA we wanted to understand the correlation between our target variable and each subreddit
+* Post EDA I wanted to understand the correlation between our target variable and each subreddit
-* Given there were over 50k subreddits included we focused on the top ones
+* Given there were over 50k subreddits included I focused on the top ones
 * In the majority of instances correlation is very low (between -5 to 5% correlation with positive target)
 * This is unsurprising given the significant imbalance within our target class and the fact that these are the most popular subreddits overall
 * However, in some instances we do see greater correlation, such as r/advice, r/legaladvice & r/askdoctors, suggesting that those users which may have greater impulse to seek help are also those which may be suffering from mental health disorders